edrlab/thorium-reader/docs/navigator.md

 Summary:

 The `installLcpHandler()` function installs IPC Electron events to handle the flow of actions that enables passing a user passphrase (or existing stored digest of a previously-supplied passphrase) from the renderer process (user interface) into the main process (where decryption occurs).
-This function also installs the LSD-related interactions ("return" and "renew").
+The `installLsdHandler()` function installs the LSD-related interactions ("return" and "renew").

 Caveats / potential todos:

 1) The IPC events (notably, the "return" and "renew" interaction) should be abstracted / hidden from the application via an additional API layer.
 2) The passphrase asynchronous interaction should be exposed via a cleaner API, to hide the actual IPC eventing mechanism.

+=> in fact, the top-level application layer should implement this main/renderer process logic according to its own framework.
+Both "install" functions should be replaced with application-specific mechanisms, while retaining the internal logic (see their source code).

 ### LSD "background" activity (register and fetch+inject updated LCP license)